jstaman5/Fantasy-Football-ML/README.md

 linear_regression.py also prints r2 score and shows prediction graph along with printing a description of data, heatmap, and pairplot.

-Python Packages Needed:
+## Libraries Needed

-numpy
+1. numpy

-pandas
+2. pandas

-sklearn
+3. sklearn

-matplotlib
+4. matplotlib

-seaborn
+5. seaborn